bortch/Revealable/readme.md

 - The creator defines a variable (like ADN) from which he can deduce the qualities of the associated NFT, but it can just as easily be an incremental number sequence
 - He creates a randomly ordered array of these variables
-- He encrypts this array (or each entries) and encodes it in the contract before deployment
+- He encrypts this array (or each entries) and encodes it in the contract before deployment or sends it to the contract

 It can be argued here that the creator knows the position of the NFTs with more valuable qualities and could reserve them for himself to maximise his return on investment.
 With a pseudo-random function (as the blockchain is a deterministic system), it could be made more difficult for the creator to reserve the most valuable NFTs.